 Explain, as the case may be, how significant shareholders are represented.
 Specifically, list board directors who have been appointed on behalf of significant shareholders, those whose appointment would have been promoted by significant shareholders, or who are linked to significant shareholders and/or companies of their group, and explain the nature of such relationships.
 Notably, where appropriate, the existence, identity and position of board members, or representatives of directors, of the listed company, who are, in turn, members of the governing body, or their representatives, in companies that hold significant interests of the listed company or in entities of the group of said significant shareholders.

+body, or their representatives, in companies that hold significant interests of the listed company or in entities of the group of said significant shareholders.

-Name or company name of the related board director or representative Name or company name of the affiliated significant shareholder Company name of the significant shareholder group Description of the relationship/position MR. FERNANDO MATA VERDEJO CARTERA MAPFRE, S.L.
+Name or company name of the board director or representative, relationship Name or company name of the shareholder linked shareholder Company name of the group company of the significant shareholder Description of the relationship/position MR. FERNANDO MATA VERDEJO CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY Board Director of CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY MR. JOSÉ MANUEL INCHAUSTI PÉREZ CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY Board Director of CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY MR. ANTONIO MIGUEL- ROMERO DE OLANO CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY Appointed board director as proposed by the significant shareholder MR. ALFONSO REBUELTA BADÍAS CARTERA MAPFRE, S.L.
+SINGLE-MEMBER COMPANY Appointed board director as proposed by the significant shareholder

+Name or company name of the board director or representative, relationship Name or company name of the shareholder linked shareholder Company name of the group company of the significant shareholder Description of the relationship/position MR. ALFONSO REBUELTA CARTERA MAPFRE, S.L.
+CARTERA MAPFRE, S.L.
+Appointed board director as proposed by the significant shareholder BADÍAS SINGLE-MEMBER COMPANY SINGLE-MEMBER COMPANY Mr. IGNACIO BAEZA GÓMEZ CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY Appointed board director as proposed by the significant shareholder Mr. IGNACIO BAEZA GÓMEZ CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY CARTERA MAPFRE, S.L.
 SINGLE-MEMBER COMPANY Board Director of CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY Mr. LUIS HERNANDO DE LARRAMENDI MARTÍNEZ CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY Appointed board director as proposed by the significant shareholder Mr. ANTONIO HUERTAS MEJÍAS CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY Chairman of the Board of Directors CARTERA MAPFRE, S.L.
-SINGLE-MEMBER COMPANY
+SINGLE-MEMBER COMPANY MR. FRANCISCO JOSÉ CARTERA MAPFRE, S.L.
+CARTERA MAPFRE, S.L.
+Appointed board director as proposed by the significant shareholder MARCO ORENES SINGLE-MEMBER COMPANY SINGLE-MEMBER COMPANY Mr. ANTONIO HUERTAS CARTERA MAPFRE, S.L.
+CARTERA MAPFRE, S.L.
+Chairman of the Board of Directors of CARTERA MAPFRE, S.L.
+SINGLE-MEMBER COMPANY MEJÍAS SINGLE-MEMBER COMPANY SINGLE-MEMBER COMPANY